odea-project/qAlgorithms/report/report.md

 The critical value is calculated for an @todo unicode alpha of 0.05 and normalized to the mean centroid error.
 The mean error is derived from the cumulative error by dividing the difference between the cumulative error at the start and end of the bin by the number of data points in the bin.
+This is identical to normalising the order space for every point.
 (@gerrit: why mean error?->please explain)
 Since a bin created as a subset of another bin shares OS and the cumulative error with its precursor, both do not need to be calculated more than once.